VacodaC/RaidRedirector/README.md

 # RaidRedirector
 //VacodaC

-Contains the source code for the extention with a matching title.
+Contains the source code for the extension with a matching title.

-Redirects the Chrome browser around ?refer=raid portions.
+Redirects the Chrome browser around ?referrer=raid portions.

 //VacodaC